jwwood3/Minefield/README.md

 # Minefield
-This is just an old Android game I made in Unity
+This is just an old game I made in Unity

-There was initially also a windows version, but I lost the project so I only have the android apk since it's on my phone.
 Hitherto unreleased because I never bothered too much with making it look really nice and I didn't want to release something that looks so much like an unfinished game.
 Regardless, I did finish all the functional parts I had planned to add, so here it is.

 The goal of the game is to drag the player circle around the screen to dodge all of the little enemy circles that spawn from the outer edges.